|Ability to Benefit||

 For students who first receive awards in the 2007-2008 academic year, section 661(4)(f) of the Education Law now specifies that a student who does not have a U.S. high school diploma or the recognized equivalent must receive a passing score on a federally approved ability-to-benefit test that has been identified by the NYS Board of Regents as satisfying the eligibility requirements of this section and that has been independently administered and evaluated as defined by the Commissioner of Education.

 In 2007, the Regents adopted a new section 145-2.15 of the Regulations of the Commissioner of Education concerning the approved tests, how satisfactory scores will be determined, and the criteria for independent test administration.
-In September 2007, the Regents approved four ability-to-benefit tests to be used to determine eligibility for State financial aid: the Accuplacer, ASSET, COMPASS, and CELSA (Combined English Language Skills Assessment).
+In 2007, the Regents adopted a new section 145-2.15 of the Regulations of the Commissioner of Education concerning the approved tests, how satisfactory scores will be determined, and the criteria for independent test administration.
+In July 2015, the Regents approved the following ability-to-benefit tests to be used to determine eligibility for State financial aid: the Accuplacer (Reading Comprehension, Sentence Skills, and Arithmetic), Wonderlic Basic Skills Test (WBST), Spanish Wonderlic Basic Skills Test (Spanish WBST), and CELSA (Combined English Language Skills Assessment).
 The CELSA is approved providing the applicant also takes a math component from one of the other approved tests.
 This requirement applies to students at eligible institutions receiving their first award in 2007-2008.

-Effective spring 2007-08, students must have taken one of the four tests identified by the Board of Regents.
+Effective Summer 2015, students must have taken one of the above tests (either administered by paper or online) identified by the Board of Regents.

 Effective summer 2008-09, first-time recipients must take and pass an approved ability-to-benefit test within the institution's add/drop period to establish award eligibility in that term.